 The global COVID-19 crisis hit the local restaurant industry hard, forcing a reimagining – from the top to the bottom of the industry – for the future of dining both on premises and at home.
 However, Providoor is not just a temporary COVID-19 fix; founder Delia believes that Providoor will continue to have a place in the industry beyond the pandemic.

 “Providoor wasn’t set up as a quick fix,” he says.
 “We have a long-term strategy and our expansion to NSW is the next step.
 Providoor offers a connection between the at-home diner and the chefs and restaurants.
 It’s a chance for them to participate in the process and, most importantly, enjoy the high-quality meal they’re after.”

 Providoor takes orders by 4pm for next day delivery in Sydney metro, regional NSW and Canberra.
-Food is delivered certified cold freight for a flat $16.50 delivery fee.
-For more info or to place an order, head to sydney.providoor.com.au
+Food is delivered via certified cold freight for a flat delivery fee of $16.50.
+For more information or to place an order, click here.